Matteo Zuppi: Bishop and archbishop

 In June 2022 Cardinal Zuppi was accused of hiding what critics called blessing a gay couple after their civil wedding.
-The editor of an Italian newspaper said the Archdiocese of Bologna made a number of false claims in a statement attempting to justify the ceremony.
-The “blessing” of Pietro Morotti and Giacomo Spagnoli took place in the presence of six priests at the church of San Lorenzo di Budrio.
+The editor of the Italian conservative Catholic online newspaper said the Archdiocese of Bologna made a number of false claims in a statement attempting to justify the ceremony.
+The "blessing" of Pietro Morotti and Giacomo Spagnolli took place in the presence of six priests at the church of San Lorenzo di Budrio.
+Cardinal Zuppi was not present, and had no part in the ceremony.